ucldc/ucldc-docs/docs/dams/metadata-model.md

   <br/>1 leaflet : ill. ; 21.5 x 38.5 cm., folded to 21.5 x 10 cm.
 [Note: derived according to Graphic Materials]
 </div>

-<a class="label">Description</a> - A descriptive statement that characterizes more fully the scope or content of the resource.
+<a class="label" id="Description">Description</a> - A descriptive statement that characterizes more fully the scope or content of the resource.

 <div class="example">
   <u>Example:</u>
   <br/>Depicts unknown automobile driver stopping at roadside to add water to engine on all-day drive from Chico to Sacramento.
 Exact location unknown.
 Verso stamped with 596; manuscript note indicates car owned by “N.E.R.”
 </div>

-<a class="label">Temporal Coverage</a> - Temporal characteristics of the resource
+<a class="label" id="TemporalCoverage">Temporal Coverage</a> - Temporal characteristics of the resource

 <div class="example">
   <u>Example:</u>
   <br/>Surveyed 4/1/1931
 </div>

-<a class="label">Language</a> - Languages significantly represented in or by the resource
+<a class="label" id="Language">Language</a> - Languages significantly represented in or by the resource

 <div class="example">
   <u>Example:</u>